da-penguin-guy/Virgil/README.md

 TCP sockets should open when the devices boot up and only close once one of the devices goes offline

+**Watch out for race conditions when managing TCP socket connections.** If two devices attempt to connect simultaneously, ensure your code properly handles duplicate or conflicting connections.

 Keep track of the last time a message was received from each device.
 If 2 seconds has gone by without a device message, send a statusRequest on one of your linked channels